dan-zx/twitt4droid/README.md

 This open-source library allows you to integrate Twitter into your Android app.

 Contains several Android widgets, activities and fragments to easily integrate Twitter APIs and GUIs into your app.
+Twitter API binding is done using [Twitter4J](http://twitter4j.org/)

 Check the [wiki](https://github.com/dan-zx/twitt4droid/wiki) to get started with twitt4droid.